 - Open Terminal.
 This is a default Mac application you can find in the Launchpad.

 In case you have logged in to Mac via your User account, you should re-login as Admin.
 So log out or use the command in the Terminal:

 login admin [name]

 - Type in the window one of the following commands, depending on which version of the antivirus you use.

 - When the removal process is complete, reboot your Mac.

 Also, McAfee by default installs a Safari extension that is called Web Control.
 You can uninstall it in Safari Preferences.

-As we have mentioned, App Cleaner allows you to disable/enable and remove extensions as well.
-To remove McAfee extensions with App Cleaner & Uninstaller, switch to the Extensions section in the sidebar, go to the Extensions tab and remove McAfee extension for Safari if you have it.
+As we have mentioned, App Cleaner & Uninstaller allows you to disable/enable and remove extensions as well.
+To remove McAfee extensions with App Cleaner & Uninstaller, switch to the Extensions section in the sidebar, go to the Web browser extensions section and select and remove McAfee extensions for Safari if you have it.